 I felt terror.

-Here was Almighty God, and here was weak, fear-filled man.
+Here was Almighty God, and here was a weak, fear-filled man.

 Had he lost patience because I let him down so many times with this fear that I could not overcome?

-He remained silent for what seemed as hours.
+He remained silent for what seemed like hours.
 He allowed me to sense his overwhelming ability while I was terribly aware of my inability.